-In order to stay on track, it’s important that you have support, from both outside sources and yourself.
+In order to stay on track, you will not only need support from others but you will need to support yourself.
 Keep yourself accountable for the promises you make… If you tell yourself you want to drop a pant size in two months, then do everything in your power to keep your promise and get closer to your goal, eventually reaching it.
 Although self support is important, it is rarely enough to keep yourself on track.
 Try to join a community and surround yourself with expert opinions and individuals on the same path, such as the RP Client group for Renaissance Periodization.
 It’s a great tool to help keep you on track, because you get to connect with others with the same goals, ask questions, see (and share) motivating progress pictures and much more.

 Now that you know why you can’t stick to a diet, we want to discuss some tips that will help you stay consistent and incorporate a healthy diet into your life for good.

 This is a huge one.
-Preparing your healthy meals in advance ensures that you have clean choices available when you get hungry instead of “winging it” when your stomach grumbles and heading to a (dangerously) convenient drive-thru.
-Think of the convenience factor: grabbing a Tupperware with pre-made, delicious clean food is actually easier than getting in your car and driving to get food elsewhere.
+Preparing your healthy meals in advance ensures that you have clean choices available when you get hungry instead of “winging it” when your stomach grumbles.
+Think of the convenience factor: grabbing a Tupperware with pre-made, delicious clean food versus having to get in your car and drive to get food elsewhere.

 Don’t restrict yourself completely and torture yourself.
 It’s okay to indulge in moderation, it’s not going to ruin your health streak if you eat an unhealthy meal one to two times a week.
 If you’ve ever heard the saying “eating bad once a week won’t make you unhealthy, just like eating good once a week won’t make you healthy.”
 This statement is correct, it really comes down to how consistent you are.
 If you’re consistently eating healthy and indulging once in a while, you’ll most likely see the progress you are working towards.